MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards-structure.md

 ## Common resource properties

 Let’s break down the relevant sections of the JSON.
-The common resource properties appear near the end of the example above.
-These properties are shared across all Azure resource types.
-They don't relate specifically to the dashboard's content.
+The common resource properties appear near the end of the example JSON.
+These properties are shared across all Azure resource types, and they don't relate specifically to the dashboard's content.

 ### ID